-Understanding easements and how they affect property is often complex and difficult.
+Understanding easements in NSW and how they affect property is often complex and difficult.
 Obtaining easements, either through negotiation or the Court process is even more complex and difficult.
 Our team of lawyers has been assisting with obtaining easements through the Court process since the inception of s88K of the Conveyancing Act and S.40 of the Land & Environment Court Act.

 We are regularly involved in advising clients (and at times other lawyers) on encumbrances on title or other rights that may prejudice enjoyment of property.
 We have assisted our clients by: